SolraBizna/liso/README.md

 More bindings may be added in the future, and some of these are subject to change before 1.0.

+# Future

-# TODO
+## TODO

+Features that are currently set as prerequisites for a 1.0 release.

 - Control-V on input
-- Control-S/-Q on input
-- Squelch output feature (with mandatory status line, related to above)
 - Control-G on input
 - History
 - Tab completion
 - Windows testing
-- Document all the things, especially the weird VT52 module
+- Document the VT52 support
 - Move all the channels into TtyState
+- Optimize, hintify, reversiblize, etc. `LineCharIterator`
+- `read` regularization (`read_async`, `read_blocking`?)

+## Deferred features

+Features that are desirable, but proved too difficult to implement.

+- Control-S/-Q on input
+- Squelch output feature (with mandatory status line, related to above)

+## Pie in the sky

+Features that I'd like, but that I am unlikely ever to have the time to implement:

+- Right-to-left text support
+- Better combining character support

 # Legalese